tweag/python-monorepo-example/content/blog/2020-02-26-monad-bayes-3.md

 ---
-title: "Probabilistic Programming with monad‑bayes, Part 3: <br/>A Bayesian Neural Network"
+title: "Probabilistic Programming with monad‑bayes, Part 3:  A Bayesian Neural Network"
 shortTitle: "Probabilistic Programming with monad‑bayes (3)"
 author: Siddharth Bhat, Simeon Carstens, Matthias Meschede
-tags: data-science, haskell, statistics
+tags: [data-science, haskell, statistics]
 description: "In this blog post series, we're going to lead you through Bayesian modeling in Haskell with the monad-bayes library.
 In the third part of the series, we setup a simple Bayesian neural network."
 image: "posts/bayes3_preview.png"
 ---